 What a the benefits of underfloor heating?

-- Sustainable: even with a conventional boiler an underfloor heating system saves energy.
-Just imagine the result when the heat is generated from a renewable source?
+Sustainable: even with a conventional boiler an underfloor heating system saves energy.
+Just imagine the result when the heat is generated from a renewable source like a heat pump?
 Due to the low operating temperature, underfloor heating is the preferred method of heating a house by means of renewable energy like air source and ground source heat pumps.
-More details can be found on this page: renewable energy and underfloor heating.
+More details can be found on this page: Renewable Energy and Underfloor Heating.

 Underfloor heating commercial property Glasgow